anillaghuvarapu/k8sibm/Lab3/README.md

 and Kubernetes tries to make sure that at least three active pods are running at all times.

-- Create guestbook deployment
+- Create the guestbook deployment

-   To create a Deployment using this configuration file we use the following command:
+   To create a Deployment using this configuration file, use the following command:

    ``` console